Jurickson Profar Player Props: Rockies vs. Tigers

 Jurickson Profar At The Plate

-- Profar is hitting .241 with 17 doubles, two triples, six home runs and 33 walks.
+- Profar is batting .241 with 17 doubles, two triples, six home runs and 34 walks.

-- Profar has picked up a hit in 46 of 72 games this season, with multiple hits 18 times.

-- He has hit a long ball in 6.9% of his games this season, and 1.8% of his chances at the plate.
+- He has homered in 6.8% of his games this year, and 1.8% of his trips to the plate.

-- Profar has an RBI in 20 of 72 games this year, with multiple RBI in eight of them.
-He has also driven in three or more of his team's runs in two contests.
+- In 27.4% of his games this year, Profar has driven in at least one run.
+In eight of those games (11.0%) he recorded two or more RBI, while accounting for three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.